top of page

 BA, Permaculture Design Certificate

-Having worked on many different farms, including a season immersed in the art of farming with draft horses, as well as the unique experience of being a professional food & flower gardener for Dr. Andrew Weil, she continues to learn about growing nearly two decades later.
+Having worked on many different farms, including a season immersed in the art of farming with draft horses, as well as the unique experience of being a professional food & flower gardener, Heidi continues to learn about growing over two decades later.
 Every season is different whether it be due to location, climate change, or growing styles/techniques.

 Food security, especially in times like these, is always forefront in her mind.
 To have landed at the Greenery and be able to share the harvest is a dream come true.